PROCEDURES AND ORDERS FOR JUDGE DANIEL P. COLLINS.

 - PRESCOTT HEARINGS;

 Beginning on November 25, 2013 Judge Daniel P. Collins will be presiding over the Prescott calendar.
-Please note that the hearing location will remain the same: U.S. Post Office Building C, 101 W. Goodwin Street, 2nd Floor, Prescott, Arizona 86303.
-You may contact Rhonda Vaughan at email@example.com, or at 602-682-4228 for specific information on requesting/setting hearings, telephonic hearings, or video conference appearance beginning with the November 25, 2013 calendar.
+You may contact Rhonda Vaughan at email@example.com, or at 602-682-4228 for specific information on requesting/setting hearings, telephonic hearings, or video conference appearance.

 Hearing dates for Prescott are provided for short hearings of 15 minutes or less.
 If parties require oral argument, evidence to be presented, or any matter that will take a substantial amount of time the parties should contact courtroom deputy, Rhonda Vaughan at firstname.lastname@example.org or call (602) 682-4228.(Please note that any mail for Prescott should be sent to the Phoenix office at 230 N. First Ave, Suite 101, Phoenix, AZ 85003)

-Parties may use the hearing dates provided below are to set their Prescott case matter for hearing.
+Parties may use the hearing dates provided below to set their Prescott case matter for hearing.
 Matters will be heard in the Prescott courtroom.
-U.S. Post Office Building C, 101 W. Goodwin Street, 2nd Floor, Prescott, Arizona 86303.
-Hearing dates below are subject to change.

-Hearings for Chapter 13 Status hearings, and hearings on the US Trustee's Motions to dismiss or convert should be set on the above hearing dates at 11:00 o'clock a.m.
+Hearings on Chapter 13 cases, and hearings on the U. S. Trustee's Motions to dismiss or convert should be set at 11:00 o'clock a.m.

 NORTHERN ARIZONA TELEPHONIC AND VIDEO INFORMATION